aidando73/paxos/README.md

 This is Assignment 3, a multi-threaded simulation of the Paxos Protocol as defined by https://lamport.azurewebsites.net/pubs/paxos-simple.pdf.
 It is recommended to read this document in an markdown reader.

 #### Features
-- Isolated unit tests using Mockaroo and Junit.
+- Unit tests using Mockaroo and Junit.
 - Paxos Compliant
-- Members have dynamic behaviour that you can define easily via a JSON config file
+- Members have dynamic behaviour that you can define easily via a JSON config file You can define however many Member you want.
+For each member you can define
-    - Message delay
+        - Four profiles of response times: immediate, medium, late, never.
         - Time to fail
         - Time to restart
-    - How many members
-    - ambition
+        - ambition (whether or not to propose for themselves initially)

 ### Getting Started
 I have submitted this assignment a zip file called project.zip.
 In case of any issues with websub, you can clone this project on https://github.com/REslim30/paxos.
 I've included in the project.zip file the .git folder as proof that this work is mine.